 - Circumstances where employee witnesses would prefer not to voluntarily participate.

 Don’t see what you’re looking for?
 Contact Cara Adams at email@example.com or 949-760-1700.

 This program has been approved for 13.0 HR recertification credit hours toward PHR and SPHR recertification through the HR Certification Institute (HRCI).

 Society of Human Resource Management (SHRM)

 The Institute for Applied Management & Law, Inc. is recognized by SHRM to offer Professional Development Credits (PDCs) for the SHRM-CP or SHRM-SCP recertification.
-Earn 13.0 PDCs by attending this 2-day seminar.
+This seminar has been approved for 13.0 PDC.

 International Foundation of Employee Benefit Plans (IFEBP)